coleelam/eventem/README.md

 # Description

-Eventem is an app that is designed to bring all event registration to a single app and allow people to chat that are wanting to go to any event!
-The app will have events that you can sign up for as a user and also have a chat for each specific event.
+Eventem is an app that is designed to bring all event registration to a single app and allow people to sign up for those events with event management functionality.

 # Dependencies